SFDO-Community-Sprints/npc-best-practices/docs/migration-guidance/Comprehensive Guide - External Stakeholders.md

 * Retain the organization as a customer through the migration

-* Communicate clearly about their product roadmap and Agentforce Nonprofit compatibility
+* Communicate clearly about their product roadmap and Nonprofit Cloud compatibility

 * Be involved in the conversation early enough to assess and address any compatibility gaps

 Challenges:

-* Some vendors have built Agentforce Nonprofit support; others are still on a roadmap; others may never migrate
+* Some vendors have built Nonprofit Cloud support; others are still on a roadmap; others may never migrate

 * Organizations often do not think to ask vendors about compatibility until late in the planning process

-* A vendor that cannot support Agentforce Nonprofit may create a forced and unplanned tool replacement on a parallel track
+* A vendor that cannot support Nonprofit Cloud may create a forced and unplanned tool replacement on a parallel track

 Questions to Ask:

-* Does your product currently support Agentforce Nonprofit, and if not, what is your roadmap for compatibility?
+* Does your product currently support Nonprofit Cloud, and if not, what is your roadmap for compatibility?

 * What would the transition look like for our organization specifically, and are there any known limitations we should plan for?